Salsbar/cronus/Titan/Party Animals/readme.md

 ## Usage

-From the main menu, go to Custom Games > Create > Last Stand > Select "All" maps > Press Y to create.
+From the main menu, go to Custom Games > Create > Last Stand > Select "All"* maps > Press Y to create.

+**You're slightly better off if you disable black hole, but if you're afk it doesn't really matter that much.
+It's better to disable it because the matches take longer than others as, for some reason, the 1 hit knockout doesn't apply for some reason.*

 Then, cick the padlock near the top of the screen and Y to apply - this will stop randoms joining.